abhinavsreesan/obsidian-notes/Data Warehousing/Database Normalisation.md

 # Database Normalisation

 Database Normalization is a technique of organizing the data in the database.
-Normalization is a systematic approach of decomposing tables to eliminate data redundancy(repetition) and undesirable characteristics like Insertion, Update and Deletion Anomalies. [[Slow Changing Dimensions]]
+Normalization is a systematic approach of decomposing tables to eliminate data redundancy(repetition) and undesirable characteristics like Insertion, Update and Deletion Anomalies.

 ## **First Normal Form (1NF)**